 Consequently, lawsuits can be filed seeking the annulment of General Assembly decisions that violate the law, articles of association, or the principle of good faith.

-2.1.
-Contravention of the Law: General Assembly decisions that are taken in violation of the law can be subject to annulment.
+General Assembly decisions that are taken in violation of the law can be subject to annulment.
 For example, decisions taken without due consideration of the voting rights that could significantly affect the outcome of the decision may be annulled.

-2.2.
-Contravention of the Articles of Association: Decisions taken in contravention of the Articles of Association are also subject to annulment.
+Decisions taken in contravention of the Articles of Association are also subject to annulment.
 To request the annulment on these grounds, a valid contract must exist, and that contract should not fully comply with the statutory provisions.
 Otherwise, the annulment may be requested not due to a violation of the articles of association but rather due to a violation of the law.

-2.3.
-Contravention of the Principle of Good Faith: As stipulated in Article 2 of the Turkish Commercial Code, General Assembly decisions of joint-stock companies must be made in accordance with the principle of good faith.
+As stipulated in Article 2 of the Turkish Commercial Code, General Assembly decisions of joint-stock companies must be made in accordance with the principle of good faith.
 If a decision is found to be contrary to this principle by the judge, it can be annulled.
 For example, a General Assembly decision not to distribute profits despite the company consistently generating profits could be annulled on the grounds of contravening the principle of good faith.

-3.2.
-Board of Directors: As the Board of Directors is a mandatory organ of a joint-stock company, if there are grounds for requesting the annulment of a General Assembly decision, the lawsuit may be initiated by the Board of Directors.
+As the Board of Directors is a mandatory organ of a joint-stock company, if there are grounds for requesting the annulment of a General Assembly decision, the lawsuit may be initiated by the Board of Directors.

-3.3.
-Each Individual Board Member: If the execution of decisions could lead to personal liability for a Board member, each individual member may request the annulment of the decision.
+If the execution of decisions could lead to personal liability for a Board member, each individual member may request the annulment of the decision.
 In practice, annulment lawsuits are often filed against decisions where the Board of Directors is not discharged.

 However, it should be noted that if a liability lawsuit has already been initiated against a Board member, the annulment lawsuit for the same decision will be rejected since the lack of discharge will be assessed in the context of the ongoing liability lawsuit.
+Should the matter proceed up the appellate ladder, our overview of why Court of Cassation decisions matter in Türkiye explains how higher-court rulings shape these disputes.